Non-QM Loan in Texas: Affordable Path to Homeownership

 Gig Workers/Freelancers | Supports irregular or mixed income through Bank Statement or 1099-based programs, which may use a low expense ratio (e.g., 10%) to determine income. |

-Buyers with Past Credit Issues | Offers reduced seasoning periods after bankruptcy or foreclosure-sometimes as low as 12 months.
+Buyers with Past Credit Issues | Offers reduced seasoning periods after bankruptcy or foreclosure-Some programs may allow shorter seasoning periods than conventional loans, depending on borrower strength and lender criteria.
 Collections or charge-offs may remain open if the borrower has strong reserves or stays within the 50% DTI limit. |

 Other Groups Who Benefit